dotintent/awesome-ble/.github/CONTRIBUTING.md

 In order to contribute to this repository you need to **fork** it, then you can create a pull request.

-The *README* is generated from **contents.json**, please update the JSON file instead of the README :smile:

 - **To add to the list:** Submit a pull request
 - **To remove from the list:** Open an issue